red-axe/am-editor/docs/docs/faq.md

  // or add a plugin
  markdown.use (markdown-it plugin)
 })
-// By default, the plug-in set by markdown-ti will be used for conversion.
+// By default, the plugin set by markdown-ti will be used for conversion.
 If there are additional requirements, you can listen to this event interception and call the callback to return the string by yourself.
 If there is a need for more replication, it is recommended to use the api of markdown-it to make plugins. engine.on('markdown-it-token', ({ token, markdown, callback }) => {
  // token is the currently processed token
  // markdown is the current markdown-it instance